Yorktown Heights, New York: History

-Yorktown Heights is in the town of Yorktown, New York, in northern Westchester County, 45 miles from New York City, with forty square miles of rolling hills, farmland, residential areas and light industry including the IBM Thomas J. Watson Research Center.
-First settled in 1683, Yorktown was of strategic importance during the American Revolution, with the Pines Bridge crossing of the Croton River guarded by the 1st Rhode Island Regiment, an integrated unit which included African Americans and Native Americans.
-Yorktown was incorporated in 1788 and named in commemoration of the Franco-American decisive victory at Yorktown, Virginia.
+Yorktown Heights is in the town of Yorktown, in northern Westchester County, 45 miles from New York City, with 40 square miles of rolling hills, farmland, residential areas and light industry, including the IBM Thomas J. Watson Research Center.
+First settled in 1683, Yorktown was of strategic importance during the American Revolution, with the Pines Bridge crossing of the Croton River guarded by the 1st Rhode Island Regiment, an integrated unit that included African Americans and Native Americans.
+Yorktown was incorporated in 1788 and named in commemoration of the decisive Franco-American victory at Yorktown, Virginia.
 The Yorktown Heights Railroad Station, which last had passenger service on the New York Central Railroad's Putnam Division in 1958, was added to the National Register of Historic Places in 1981.

 Geography

 Yorktown Heights is at 41°16′38″N 73°46′53″W (41.277347, −73.781290).

-The Yorktown Heights Census-designated place (CDP) has a total area of 2.4 sqkm, all land.
+The Yorktown Heights Census-designated place (CDP) has an area of 2.4 sqkm, all land.

 Like much of northern Westchester County, Yorktown is largely hilly and wooded.